sharmila243020/CD11c_TILBcells/README.md

-# CD11c_TILBcells
-Data and code availability for CD11c tumor B cells manuscript Project title: Presence of CD11c+ B cells with potent effector memory phenotype in lung adenocarcinoma correlates with overall patient survival
+# Data and code availability for manuscript title "Presence of CD11c+ B cells with potent effector memory phenotype in lung adenocarcinoma correlates with overall patient survival"
-Authors: Sharmila Sambanthamoorthy, Yan Ren, Tatiana Galvez, Benjamin King, Scot Liu, Brian Kidd, Deborah Law, Nicole Baumgarth
+# Authors: Sharmila Sambanthamoorthy, Yan Ren, Tatiana Galvez, Benjamin King, Scot Liu, Brian Kidd, Deborah Law, Nicole Baumgarth
 ## Repository Contents
 - `code/`: R scripts for data processing and analysis.
 - `data/`: Processed data files used in the analysis.
 (Raw data can be downloaded from GSE127465 and GSE154826)